 - Drug trafficking

 - Possession with intent to distribute

 If you are arrested for a drug crime in Florida, the consequences can be serious.
-A conviction for possessing half a joint can lead to an automatic two year suspension of your driver’s license (fyi, you can get your license back before the two years is up, but only if you take the DUI school and complete the recommended treatment).
+A conviction for possessing half a joint can lead to an automatic 6 month suspension of your driver’s license (fyi, you can get your license back before the six months is up, but only if you take department recommended treatment).
 At the law offices of John P. Guidry II, we will assist you with your defense.

 Criminal attorney John Guidry looks into every detail of your case, as he has been doing since defending his first drug charge all the way back in 1993.
 We challenge the circumstances of your arrest.
 If you were stopped in your vehicle, did the officer have grounds to make the stop?
 Was the search of your home, person, or car legal?
 Did others have access to where the drugs were found?

 We also will challenge the criminal accusations themselves.
 The prosecution has a high burden of proof to meet.
 We thoroughly prepare for every case and provide an aggressive and skilled defense on your behalf to make the prosecution meet its burden.Law Enforcement Tactics Used to Enforce Drug Laws

 There are many tactics that the government can use to convict you of a crime.
 It is legal for police officers to buy and sell drugs in what are called “buy busts” or “take-downs.”
 Arresting officers commonly lie to suspects as a tactic to get them to confess or consent to a search.
 Don’t talk to the authorities or consent to a search before discussing your case with an experienced defense attorney at our law firm.